sebanc/linuxloops/Readme/Distro-notes.md

 ## Manjaro

 Manjaro does not have secure boot support through its official repository.
-Linuxloops will pre-install the "shim-signed" bootloader AUR package.
+Linuxloops will install the "shim-signed" bootloader AUR package.

 ## OpenSUSE